LONDON MARKETS: U.K. Stocks Knocked Sharply Lower After North Korea Launches Missile Over Japan

 "Beware the impact of additional [U.S. dollar] weakness (2.5 year lows), which could weigh on both the U.K. FTSE and German DAX by way of a stronger [pound] and [euro]," he said.

-The euro , meanwhile, rose above $1.20 for the first time since January 2015.
-The Stoxx Europe 600 slid more than 1% to a six-month low.
+The euro rose above $1.20 for the first time since January 2015.
+The Stoxx Europe 600 during the session slid more than 1% to a six-month low.

+But the sterling trade-weighted index on Tuesday fell 0.4% to 74.50, revisiting levels last seen in November.
+That's a "reflection of both euro strength & pound softness," said Howard Archer, chief economic adviser to EY ITEM Club, in a Twitter post Tuesday.

+Insurers: Shares of insurers dropped as analysts gauged the potential toll on the industry from Hurricane Harvey, which hit the U.S. Gulf Coast in recent days.
+On the midcap FTSE 250, Hiscox Ltd. (HSX.LN) slumped 2.5%, Lancashire Holdings Ltd. (LRE.LN) lost 3% and Beazley PLC (BEZ.LN) fell 2.7%.
+The companies are Lloyd's of London insurers.

 Economic data: U.K. house prices fell 0.1% on the month in August (http://www.marketwatch.com/story/uk-home-prices-reverse-monthly-rise-nationwide-2017-08-29), following a modest increase the previous month, according to Nationwide figures released Tuesday.